The Importance of Indirect Sales Across Different Industries in Europe

 …but how do indirect sales differ in various industries?

 The Importance of Four Building Blocks Across Different Industries

 Results revealed that all industries considered the four building blocks as important.

 The more important companies found these building blocks, the better they were at implementing them.
 However, this likelihood was less strong in the industries—manufacturing, agricultural and forestry, and the professional services sector.

-In the scatterplots below, companies that consider that attributed a high level of importance on the four building blocks were located in the upper right corner.
+In the scatterplots below, companies that consider attributed a high level of importance to the four building blocks were located in the upper right corner.

 As such, it is recommended that a BRM tool like Qollabi is necessary for these three industries to significantly improve their indirect sales efforts.

 Why are indirect sales significant to the manufacturing, agriculture and professional services sectors?
 Here’s what you need to know:

 Indirect Sales in the Manufacturing Industry